refinedev/refine/documentation/blog/2023-12-26-build-an-app.md

 All the above questions and other technical considerations will ensure you pick the most appropriate programming language, runtime, or framework.

-As hinted above, refine is a meta-react library that comes with integration for RESTful and GraphQL API and popular back-end services like Hasura, Firebase, and Supabase.
+As hinted above, Refine is a meta-react library that comes with integration for RESTful and GraphQL API and popular back-end services like Hasura, Firebase, and Supabase.
 Such out-of-the-box integrations significantly increase your development speed and reduce time to production.

 ## 6. Frontend Development